marcosvdotcom/Fall25_LibResearch/content/0-prep.md

 A _good_ research question has the following qualities:

 - Clearly defined in terms of scope, which may include the particular types of people impacted or locations of interest
-- A defined timefrmae of interest and/or relevance
+- A defined timeframe of interest and/or relevance
 - Identifiable key words that you can use to search off of

 Question: Sounds straight forward enough, but what makes a _great_ research question?